 PowerPoint is a ubiquitous presentation program that also works great as a simple drawing program.
-We have already done an extensive series of tutorials on shapes, and in this tutorial, you will learn how to use simple techniques already explained in other tutorials to draw a shopping bag in PowerPoint 2010.
-No, you need not go back to those older tutorials since most concepts are drop-dead easy – yet if you want to know more, we have linked to all technique tutorials in the relevant parts of this page.
+We have already done an extensive series of tutorials on shapes, and in this tutorial, you will learn how to use simple techniques already explained in other tutorials to draw a shopping bag in PowerPoint 2010 for Windows.
+No, you need not go back to those older tutorials since most concepts are drop-dead easy.
+Yet, if you want to know more, we have linked to all technique tutorials in the relevant parts of this page.
 So let's start creating our shopping bag!.

 - Add a new slide to any existing presentation, or just create a new presentation.
 Make sure that it uses either the Title Only or Blank slide layout (see How to Change Slide Layouts in PowerPoint 2010).

 - Click the Insert tab of the Ribbon, and select the Shapes button.
-This opens the Shapes gallery that you can see in Figure 1 - in this gallery select the Trapezoid shape from the Basic Shapes category. (highlighted in red in Figure 1).
+This opens the Shapes gallery that you can see in Figure 1.
+In this gallery, select the Trapezoid shape from the Basic Shapes category. (highlighted in red within Figure 1).

 Figure 1: Trapezoid shape selected within Shapes gallery